rpf13/sportsshooting_react/README.md

 ### Acknowledgements

 - Without the support of my wife and my little son, it would not have been possible to spend endless hours, working on this project and doing research.
 Many thanks to my little son for giving me a smile and very welcomed distraction, during times I was frustrated.
-- My Mentor Aleksei Knovalov was a big support for this project.
+- My Mentor Aleksei Konovalov was a big support for this project.
 He helped me to understand certain concepts and gave me very welcomed guidance.
 THANK YOU VERY MUCH!
-You are such a great perons and very skilled developer!
+You are such a great person and very skilled developer!
-- A big Thank you to the tutor team from Code Institute team, who has helped me with a few very nasty issues in the project
+- A big Thank You to the tutor team from Code Institute, who has helped me with a few very nasty issues in the project
-- A big thank you also goes to the awesome Code Institute Slack community, who was always very supportive!
+- A big Thank You also goes to the awesome Code Institute Slack community, who was always very supportive!

 ---